• home

 Location : Split

-There are no activities planned for the final day and you are able to depart the accommodation at any time.
+There are no activities planned for today and you can depart the accommodation at any time.
 As there is so much to see in Split and the surrounding area, such as Salona, Trogir or Sibenik, you may want to consider extending your time in Split.
-Just speak to your booking agent.
+Just speak to your booking agent to organise additional accommodation.

 Reference : IT